christophercrouzet/revl/README.rst

    >>> revl.run(commands, count, seed=1.23)

-In this example, Revl is invoking a total of 100 evaluations inequally shared between the two distinct commands provided, leading to create approximatively 80% of transforms, and 20% of primitives (also including a transform for each).
+In this example, Revl invokes a total of 100 evaluations inequally shared between the two distinct commands provided, leading to create approximatively 80% of transforms, and 20% of primitives (plus their associated transforms).
-Also, the primitive type is picked randomly, and they are randomly parented under other transforms, possibly creating a scene with a deep DAG hierarchy.
+Also, the primitive type is picked randomly, and each primitive's transform is randomly parented under another transform from the scene, possibly creating a scene with a deep DAG hierarchy.

-See the `Tutorial`_ section from the documentation for more information and examples on using Revl.
+See the `Tutorial`_ section from the documentation for more detailed examples and explanations on how to use Revl.

 Installation